 Untreated hyperthyroidism significantly raises the risk of several diseases, including:

 Conditions affecting the heart and blood vessels, including high blood pressure, arrhythmias (irregular heartbeats), and heart failure, can increase the risk of heart attacks and strokes.
-Moreover, these disorders are often exacerbated by the elevated metabolism and increased strain on the cardiovascular system associated with hyperthyroidism, particularly in cases of Graves’ disease.
-Additionally, addressing these cardiovascular concerns is crucial for overall health, as they can significantly impact the quality of life and treatment outcomes.
+These disorders are often exacerbated by the elevated metabolism and increased strain on the cardiovascular system caused by hyperthyroidism.
+This is especially true in cases of Graves’ disease.
+Addressing these cardiovascular concerns is crucial for overall health, as they can significantly impact both quality of life and treatment outcomes.

 Possible complications of Graves’ disease during pregnancy include preterm birth, miscarriage, poor fetal growth, fetal thyroid dysfunction, preeclampsia, and maternal heart failure.
-Regular thyroid hormone tests during pregnancy can detect irregularities.
+Regular thyroid hormone tests during pregnancy are crucial for detecting irregularities early on, helping to manage potential complications for both the mother and fetus.

 3. Osteoporosis

 Osteoporosis is a condition characterized by weakened bones, making them fragile and more prone to fractures.
-As a result, it often leads to fractures in the hip, spine, and wrist, which can cause pain, decreased mobility, and other complications.
-Moreover, hyperthyroidism, particularly in individuals with Graves’ disease, can accelerate bone loss due to increased bone turnover and decreased bone density, leading to a higher risk of osteoporosis.
-To help prevent this, supplementing with calcium, vitamin D, and engaging in regular exercise can be beneficial.
+It often leads to fractures in the hip, spine, and wrist, causing pain, decreased mobility, and other complications.
+Hyperthyroidism, particularly in individuals with Graves’ disease, can accelerate bone loss due to increased bone turnover and decreased bone density, leading to a higher risk of osteoporosis.
+To mitigate this risk, it is important to supplement with calcium and vitamin D, alongside engaging in regular weight-bearing exercises.

 4. Cancer

-The incidence of thyroid cancer is notably higher among patients with Graves’ disease, the most common cause of hyperthyroidism, compared to the general population.
-Recent studies estimate that the prevalence of thyroid cancer in patients with Graves’ disease ranges from 2.6% to 15%.
-Furthermore, individuals with Graves’ disease and thyroid nodules are nearly five times more likely to be diagnosed with thyroid cancer than those without nodules.
-Notably, a 2018 study in the Journal of Otolaryngology found that those with hyperthyroidism often have a more aggressive form of thyroid cancer, which leads to a worse prognosis compared to individuals with normal thyroid function.
+The incidence of thyroid cancer is notably higher among patients with Graves’ disease—the most common cause of hyperthyroidism—compared to the general population.
+Recent studies suggest that the prevalence of thyroid cancer in patients with Graves’ disease ranges from 2.6% to 15%, which is notably higher than the rate in the general population.
+Individuals with Graves’ disease and thyroid nodules are nearly five times more likely to be diagnosed with thyroid cancer than those without nodules.
+A 2018 study in the Journal of Otolaryngology found that those with hyperthyroidism often have a more aggressive form of thyroid cancer, leading to a worse prognosis compared to individuals with normal thyroid function.

 1. Manage Stress Levels